Chris Grier

 With several offseason additions, Grier helped build one of the NFL's best defenses in 2020.
 Miami led the league in third-down defense (28.8 pct.) and takeaways (29) and finished sixth in scoring (21.1 points allowed per game).

-From 2016-18, Grier oversaw the draft and both pro and college scouting departments, and was responsible for the acquisition of multiple All-Pro and Pro Bowl players including Howard, Sanders, wide receiver/returner Jakeem Grant, tackle Laremy Tunsil and safety Minkah Fitzpatrick.
+From 2016-18, Grier oversaw the draft and both pro and college scouting departments.
+He was responsible for the acquisition of multiple All-Pro and Pro Bowl players including Howard, Sanders, Tunsil, Fitzpatrick and wide receiver/returner Jakeem Grant.
+Other notable selections included linebacker Jerome Baker – a third-round pick in 2018 who went on to become a team captain and record 500-plus tackles in his first fives seasons in the league – and running back Kenyan Drake.

 Grier helped turn more than half the roster over in 2016, as the team entered training camp with more than 45 new players acquired during the offseason.
 The results were a four-game improvement from the previous season, the fifth-best mark in the NFL.
 The Dolphins finished 10-6 with a playoff berth, the team's best record and first playoff appearance since 2008.

-As the team's director of college scouting (2007-15), Grier was part of a front office that discovered numerous Pro Bowl players.
-During that time, the Dolphins drafted seven players that combined for 14 Pro Bowl selections with the team.
-The list includes tackle Jake Long (2008-10), defensive tackle Paul Soliai (2011), punter Brandon Fields (2013), center Mike Pouncey (2013-15), safety Reshad Jones (2015; 2017), wide receiver Jarvis Landry (2015-17) and running back Jay Ajayi (2016).
+From 2007-15, Grier served as the team's director of college scouting (2007-15).
+During that time, the Dolphins won the AFC East in 2008 and drafted seven players that combined for 14 Pro Bowl selections with the team.
+The list includes tackle Jake Long (2008-10), defensive tackle Paul Soliai (2011), punter Brandon Fields (2013), center Mike Pouncey (2013-15), safety Reshad Jones (2015, 2017), wide receiver Jarvis Landry (2015-17) and running back Jay Ajayi (2016).

 Grier was also successful at finding value late in drafts.
 Jones, a fifth-round pick in 2010, was named the team's co-MVP following the 2015 season after he became the first player in team history to record at least 100 tackles, four interceptions and two sacks in a season.
 Ajayi was also a fifth-round pick (2015) and became the fourth player in NFL history to rush for 200 yards in three games during the same season.
 Ajayi's 1,272 rushing yards in 2016 were third-most in Dolphins history.